 (once clicked, the export clusters button will make a dialog appear where clusters and original files can be chosen)

 When the cluster export is finished a new experiment will be created to house the resulting FCS files.
-This experiment will appear in the inbox and have a name that indicates it's based on exported clusters along with which CITRUS run it originated from.
+This experiment will appear in the Experiment Manager and have a name that indicates it's based on exported clusters along with which CITRUS run it originated from.
 For example, a CITRUS run named "Demo CITRUS run" will be called "CITRUS - Demo CITRUS run - Exported Clusters - 1" when it is exported.
 The number at the end will change depending on how many experiments have been exported from this CITRUS run, since there can be many.

 The exported experiment can be linked back to its parent experiment or parent CITRUS run from the experiment summary page: